Bartholomey/the_lake_redoubt/julija/00_prologue.md

 **1**

-Noč praznine. — I had gone to bed – with an unending stream of images and sounds of the things that make my life bearable flashing in my mind.
+*The night of the void.* — I had gone to bed – with an unending stream of images and sounds of the things that make my life bearable flashing in my mind.
 But I couldn’t bear them; in fact, I was shouting at them in spirit, “You are disgusting!” and “Go away!” as if they were guilty for my pain which during the night transformed into a surreal cycle: I’m falling asleep, but I don’t cross the threshold – instead, I become stuck in a devastating, life-sucking twilight zone, reverting to the first step.
 This cycle had completed itself hundreds and hundreds of times in the span of a handful of minutes before I finally passed out, and when I woke up, after half an hour, I was overwhelmed by the most devastating feeling of nothingness which made me produce a tiny voice of despair that refused to cut through the void.

 **2**

-*Zlata ura.* — But still, this is the most beautiful summer I have ever experienced.
+*The golden hour.* — But still, this is the most beautiful summer I have ever experienced.
 A week or two ago, the weather had grown considerably colder, and so the vivid green colour of the grass came back, amplifying the contrast with the sky.

 I want to witness the omnipresent orange colour, the golden hour again.
 And the dark pink sky above the forest.
 What I wanted to achieve by that ‘hands-on-neck event’ was the stopping of time.
 To stay in that moment forever.